awsdocs/aws-step-functions-developer-guide/doc_source/concepts-error-handling.md

 ```

 **Note**
-You can preserve the state input along with the error by using `ResultPath`\.
-See [Use `ResultPath` to Include Both Error and Input in a `Catch`](input-output-resultpath.md#input-output-resultpath-catch)
+You can preserve the state input and the error by using `ResultPath`\.
+See [Use ResultPath to Include Both Error and Input in a `Catch`](input-output-resultpath.md#input-output-resultpath-catch)\.